 Another option is to work for private language institutes that cater to business professionals.
 Here, you teach employees business English and how to communicate with their colleagues and English-speaking counterparts.

-Generally, the language school teaching jobs are the easiest to get because there are many openings in Italy.
+Generally, language school teaching jobs are the easiest to get because there are many openings in Italy.
 However, the pay is not always that substantial in language schools (and this doesn't just apply to Italy).
-That’s why when looking for a job teaching English abroad, its worth looking for those that come with benefits like free transportation, accommodation, and meals.
+That’s why when looking for a job teaching English abroad, it's worth looking for those that come with benefits like free transportation, accommodation, and meals.

 Schools in Italy generally don’t post about the teacher’s pay on job listings but the average starting salary for this type of position can be €1,500 ($1,600 or £1,275) a month or higher.

 The great news is that it is easy to get a place in such camps.
 The not-so-good news is that a number of the jobs are volunteer positions.
-Despite offering no pay, positions for summer camp counselors quickly get filled because the requirements are lenient and they offer the chance to get some much needed teaching experience.
+Despite offering no pay, positions for summer camp counselors quickly get filled because the requirements are lenient and they offer the chance to get some much-needed teaching experience.
 They also come with other benefits like free meals and accommodation.

 Giving private lessons can either be your full-time gig or a side job to supplement your income.
 Many native-speaking individuals staying in Italy offer private lessons to earn extra pocket money.

-A tutor can easily earn from €14 to €30 ($16-$32 or £13-£23) per hour for individual lesson.
+A tutor can easily earn from €14 to €30 ($16-$32 or £13-£23) per hour for individual lessons.
 You can also offer discounts for groups or incentives for people to refer you to their friends.

 As mentioned, getting a teaching position in an Italian public school can be difficult for non-EU citizens.
 However, if you have the right qualifications, you can go after such jobs.
 Speaking some Italian will go a long way to helping you secure a position.

 Nevertheless, with numerous international schools offering full English-based curriculums, you might have a higher chance of landing a position there rather than in an Italian public school.
-As always, just make sure if you have the necessary qualifications to meet the requirements of the position.
+As always, just make sure you have the necessary qualifications to meet the requirements of the position.

 You will need to meet certain qualifications to be able to teach English in Italy.
 These requirements are pretty standard although they might seem a little strict compared to other areas of the world.